christophermanahan/wejay/README.md

            user is pushed '/parties'.

 **II.
 Log out (similar to leave party)**
-  1. Check if user id is equal to the party id (if true, the user is the host).
+  1. Check if user id is equal to the party id (if `true`, the user is the host).

   2. If user is host, call ```endParty``` with the partyId and ```Fireboss.auth.signout()```.
       * After both complete, the host gets pushed to '/login'.